 The message of the books of Kings remains relevant to today’s world.
 It concerns power and the constant need for remaining faithful to an authority that is superior to earthly rulers.

 Taking a look at the setting, form, and content of I and II Chronicles, J. G. McConville describes how these two often neglected books present God’s purpose for his people at a crucial time in their history–the period of restoration after the Exile.

-For George A. F. Knight, reading the psalms is a ‘glorious and exciting experience.’
+For George A. F. Knight, reading Psalms is a ‘glorious and exciting experience.’
 Writing in this spirit, he captures the beauty of these timeless hymns of praise and conveys both their original meaning and their application for today.

 This prophetic Old Testament book begins by telling the reader that it is the “vision” of Isaiah.
 The use of the word “vision,” John F. A. Sawyer explains, conveys to the reader that regardless of when the prophet lived, “his ‘words’ go beyond the immediate historical circumstances of his day.”
 Sawyer argues that we as modern readers also are being addressed.

-See the Bible Commentary Comparison Chart to compare the 21st Century series to dozens of others.
+See the Bible Commentary Comparison Chart to compare this series to dozens of others.